CDLUC3/ezid/templates/doc/apidoc.2.rst

   -d type=doi
     -d permanence=real \https://ezid.cdlib.org/download_request

-For even more convenience, a simple Bash script, batch-download.sh_, turns a batch download into a one-step operation.
+For even more convenience, a simple Bash script, batch-download.sh_ `\ `:ext-icon:, turns a batch download into a one-step operation.
 The script issues a download request using curl, waits for the request to be processed, and when ready downloads to a file in the current directory.
 Its usage equivalent to the above example would be:

 .. parsed-literal::